barcelonagse-datascience/summer-camp/src/python.md

 ---

-## VSCode and Python

-Some basic setup for Python programming with VSCode:

-1. Install the "Python" extension (by Microsoft).
-2. Install some python libraries on your computer (pylint, pytest, pytest-xdist)
+## Installing Packages

+To complete the assignments, it can be helpful to have some basic python packages (libraries) installed on your computer:

+1. pylint
+2. pytest
+3. pytest-xdist

 You can install python libraries ("globally") with the following command: